dotnet/runtime/docs/workflow/requirements/windows-requirements.md

 ## Environment

-You must install several components to build the _dotnet/runtime_ repository.
-These instructions were tested on Windows 10 Enterprise, version 21H2.
+Here are the components you will need to install and setup to work with the repo.

 ### Enable Long Paths